singularity-ng/singularity-code-analysis/POSTGRESQL_INTEGRATION_GUIDE.md

 ### **PostgreSQL + pgvector Integration Points**

-The library is designed to work with PostgreSQL + pgvector for enriched analysis:
+The library is designed to work with PostgreSQL + pgvector for enriched analysis.
+The Rust crate exposes strongly typed data structures (see `src/metrics/insight_metrics/postgresql_enriched.rs`) while the concrete database calls are expected to be implemented in your host application.
+In the reference Elixir deployment these traits are fulfilled in `lib/singularity/metrics/enrichment.ex`.

 #### **1. Vector Search Integration**
 ```rust